tayyyTF/TF2ServerForNoobs/README.md

 # Benefits:

-- Various competitive league configurations are included, ready to be used immediately.
-This includes both rulesets, as well as item, whitelists.
-Additionally, there is a script included for a 32-person pub.
+- Various competitive league configurations are included (ESEA, ETF2L, UGC, Ultiduo, 4s, ozfortress), ready to be used immediately.
+This includes both rulesets, as well as item whitelists.
+Additionally, there are rulesets for various types of community servers (instant respawn, no-crit, no-spread, 24/7, etc. or a combination of multiple).

 - Plugins/integrations such as Sourcemod, cURL, SoapDM, MGE, Demos.tf (with auto-upload), LogsTF (with auto-upload), SupStats2, MedicStats, Pause, RecordSTV, WaitForStv, AFK, RestoreScore, FixStvSlot, and Updater.
 Original source and descriptions of many plugins: http://www.teamfortress.tv/13598/